ksgr5566/Rudichain/README.md

 “production ready” implementation of a cryptocurrency, but rather tries to show that the basic principles in a cryptocurrency can be implemented in a concise way using pure `Java`. <br />

-**Note: *This a real time application, and can be used just like any other cyrptocurrency wallet.
-Just that this a very basic version and is not scaled for large amount of users and data.***

 # Installation